zodecky/arraysort/README.md

 ### Dependencies

-This project requires Python 3.8 or later.
-It also requires the following Python packages:
+This project was tested in Python 3.10.
+It also requires the following packages:

-- numpy
 - matplotlib

 Vscode was used as the enviroment, with the default python extension installed.